mfilipesa23/extra-repo/index.md

 > You shall not pass!!!

-Finally, there is a text with a reference to a footnote [1].
+Finally, there is a text with a reference to a footnote[^1].
+Some text goes after.

-[1]: "Concerning Hobbits"
+[^1]: "Concerning Hobbits"